irungentoo/toxcore/docs/Group-Chats.md

 <a name="Sanctions list" />
 ### Sanctions list
 Each peer holds a copy of the **sanctions list**.
 This list holds two sublists: Banned peers, and peers with the observer role, or the **ban list** and the **observer list** respectively.
-The ban list contains entries of peers who have been banned, including their last used nickname, IP address, and a unique ID.
+The ban list contains entries of peers who have been banned, including their last used nickname, IP address/port, and a unique ID.
 The sanctions list contains entries of peers who have been demoted to the observer role, including just their public encryption key.

 All entries contain additionally contain a timestamp of the time the entry was made, the public signature key of the peer who set the sanction, and a signature of the entry's data, which is signed by the peer who created the entry using their secret signature key.
-Individual entries are verified by ensuring that the entry's public signature key is present in the moderator list, and then verifying that the entry's data was signed by the owner of that key.
+Individual entries are verified by ensuring that the entry's public signature key belongs to the founder or is present in the moderator list, and then verifying that the entry's data was signed by the owner of that key.

 Although each individual entry can be verified, we still need a way to verify that the list as a whole is complete and identical for every peer, otherwise any peer would be able to remove entries arbitrarily, or replace the list with an older version.
 Therefore each peer holds a copy of the **sanctions list credentials**.
 This is a data structure that holds the version, a hash (sha256) of all sanctions list entries plus the version, the public signature key of the last peer to have modified the sanctions list, and a signature of the hash, which is created by that key.